bluething/cleancode/03 Functions/README.md

 // how many times have you put the actual where the expected should be? assertEquals(expected, actual)
 ```
-Consider to wrap the arguments into object, becomes monadic.
+Consider wrapping the arguments into object, becomes monadic.

-##### Function with three arguments
+#### Function with three arguments

 Same with dyadic, consider to wrap the arguments into object, becomes monadic.
 ```java